 Three of the C3 partner institutions: University of California at Berkeley, Columbia University, and the University of Michigan, will host C3/LADO visits on their campuses in September and October.

 The two-day visits will provide graduate students entering the academic job market with information about pursuing academic careers and diversifying the faculty at liberal arts colleges.
-Faculty and academic affairs administrators from liberal arts colleges including Bates, Connecticut, Reed, Middlebury, and Williams are scheduled to participate in presentations, workshops, and panel discussions.
+Faculty and academic affairs administrators from liberal arts colleges, including Bates, Connecticut, Middlebury, and Williams are scheduled to participate in presentations, workshops, and panel discussions.
 A limited number of individual meetings will be available to provide feedback on job application materials, including C.V.s and cover letters.

-2017 visit dates include:
+2018 visit dates include:

-Michigan: October 2 and 3
+Michigan: October 25 and 26

 Launched in 2012 and funded by The Andrew W. Mellon Foundation, C3-Creating Connections Consortium seeks to promote full participation in higher education by building capacity, investing in cohorts of talented graduate students and faculty from underrepresented groups, and creating and nurturing connections between organizations committed to institutional change.
 In partnership with the Liberal Arts Diversity Officers Consortium (LADO), C3’s member institutions include Bates College, Connecticut College, Middlebury College, and Williams College, as well as Columbia University, University of California at Berkeley, University of Chicago, and University of Michigan.